The Renaissance

 How did Kings and Queens gain power before the enlightenment?

-Give reasons for why The Enlightenment led to the end of the age of Kings.
+How did the Enlightenment lead to the end of the age of Kings.

 These ideas helped spark revolutions and shaped how we think about human rights, democracy, and freedom today.

-You need to know your client well enough to prepare suitable and effective Instagram posts on their behalf.
+Do some research about your chosen philosopher.
+Then you will be able to prepare suitable and effective Instagram posts on their behalf.

 Your account will need the following three parts: